 - Remote Control Integration: This allows you to log in instantly, and access your remote application.

-- Role-Based Access: works by assigning different roles to your team members.
+- Role-Based Access: this works by assigning different roles to your team members.
 They can view, set up, manage, and access the customer’s password accordingly.

 - Two-Factor Authentication: increases the security of the customer data by verification.